sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2019-04-12-gtk2hs_notes.md

     mainGUI
 ```

-The `initGUI` must be call *once* before any other Gtk2Hs functions. `widgetsShowAll window`
+The `initGUI` must be called *once* before any other Gtk2Hs functions. `widgetsShowAll window`
 completes the internal steps and allocations, and show `window`, as well as its children.
-`mainGUI` is the infinite event loop, and event loop will block until the window get destroyed,
+`mainGUI` is the infinite event loop, and event loop will block until the window get destroyed
 since there's a callback `mainQuit` for `onDelete` event of the `window`.

 The Gtk main event loop can be put into another separate OS thread.
 In such scenarios, something
-like `MVar` may involved to synchronize the Gtk thread and the main thread of program.
+like `MVar` may be involved to synchronize the Gtk thread and the main thread of the program.

 Signal
 ------